 A SRAM Force 1 drivetrain and brakeset and Stan’s NoTubes Iron Cross wheelset help with driving duties.
 The Iron Cross rim makes for easy tubeless setup, but with its restrictive maximum pressure limits, may not be the ideal choice for pavement and smooth gravel adventures.

 Invest in a titanium ride, regardless of where it’s made, and you’ll likely want to spend more than just cyclocross season on it.
 If that’s the case, you’re in luck with the Dean Bikes Antero cyclocross frameset.
-It’s a capable race bike—well suited for the more rugged courses we’re starting to see as domestic races attempt to emulate the technical European races many of watch.
+It’s a capable race bike—well suited for the more rugged courses we’re starting to see as domestic races attempt to emulate the technical European races many of us watch.
 If your weekly cyclocross diet is nothing but grass crits, you might want something tighter and lower, but for year ’round riding, especially if your riding includes both trails and gravel, the Antero hits the sweet spot in terms of do-it-all geometry.

 If your weekly cyclocross diet is nothing but grass crits, you might want something tighter and lower, but for year ’round riding, especially if your riding includes both trails and gravel, the Antero hits the sweet spot in terms of do-it-all geometry.

 Cyclists in general and cyclocrossers specifically are often attracted to the magical metal for its ride quality, corrosion resistance and durable finish, and the Dean Antero delivers in spades in these areas.
 Whether rolling on the Clement PDX rubber with inner tubes as it arrived, on bigger tubeless tires or Zipp 202 wheels with Vittoria’s new tubulars, the Antero serves up a smooth ride.
-It’s not flexy by any means under our amateur power, but it offers up bit of compliance that’s noticeable on bigger hits.
+It’s not flexy by any means under our amateur power, but it offers up a bit of compliance that’s noticeable on bigger hits.
 The best description we can offer up is that while carbon frames can often mute road vibrations better, titanium frames can take the edge off bigger jolts.
 Does that make titanium a better fit for cyclocross?
 It’s all a matter of personal preference, but if you’re looking for a year ’round bike for more than just an hour of racing, the material certainly makes a strong case for being an ideal choice.

 While not marketed as a gravel bike, the Antero is certainly capable.
 Out back, there’s clearance for 45c rubber, and up front, we’ve squeezed in an undersized 1.9″ (48mm) 29er tire.
 With big volume tires, we might prefer a lower BB drop, but do-it-all bikes have to make compromises and the Antero leans towards making sure you’re not clipping pedals in the corners while racing cyclocross or navigating rocks and roots.